 What do you do if one of your trusted employees is found guilty of doing something dishonest as it relates to his or her work with you?

 Crime coverage can be obtained in your commercial property insurance policy, but coverage is very limited.
 Consider a standalone policy as well.

 If a bonded brewery fails to pay taxes appropriately, the bond amount can be used to pay the owed taxes as well as any other fees that might accompany the unfulfilled payment.

 The brewer's bond is the cost of admission.
 They are known by a number of names; alcohol tax bonds, liquor license bonds, ATF bonds, and TTB bonds, but they all perform the same function.
 Government agencies that regulate breweries require bonds to ensure all taxes are paid appropriately.
 A knowledgeable insurance provider can help you navigate the bonding process.

-You must also make sure that your property insurance covers not just damage or destruction of equipment and stock, but also any lost profits, particularly if you’re out of action for a while.
+You must also make sure that your property insurance covers not just damage or destruction of equipment and stock, but also any lost profits, particularly if you’re out of action for a period of time.
 It’s also worth exploring options for coverage against having to withdraw or recall stock if you discover a safety risk or potential contamination.

 Brewery Insurance Quote Request